zahidhasann88/problem-solving/README.md

 # Problem-Solving Repository

-This repository is dedicated to problem-solving using C#, Python, and TypeScript, primarily focusing on Data Structures and Algorithms (DSA).
-It serves as a learning journey while solving problems from platforms like LeetCode, HackerRank, and Codeforces.
+This repository is a practice in DSA (Data Structures and Algorithms) for problem-solving using C#, Python, and TypeScript.
+It primarily focuses on Data Structures and Algorithms (DSA) and serves as a learning journey while solving problems from platforms like LeetCode, HackerRank, and Codeforces.

 ## Overview